okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-customization/customize-email-templates/index.md

 #### Access to all User Profile attributes

-You can now reference any attribute in a user's Okta User Profile in your email templates.
-The notation is `$user.profile.attributeName`.
-For example, to reference the displayName attribute of the user's Okta user profile, you would use `$user.profile.displayName`.
+You can reference any Okta User Profile attribute in your email templates.
+The reference notation is `$user.profile.attributeName`, where `attributeName` is an attribute from the Okta User Profile.
+For example, use `$user.profile.displayName` to reference the User Profile `displayName` attribute.

 See [Profile object](/docs/reference/api/users/#profile-object) for more information on the available user profile attributes.